Periodic Builds constitute a unique Synthetic Monitoring technique.

 You may specify advanced settings such as:

-This is the simplest way to define periodic builds.
+This is the simplest way to start periodic builds.

 In your Environment Dashboard, scroll down until you see the